telekom/bdd-web-app/readme.md

 ```

 Now you can use the application context for story execution.
-Therefore extend the *AbstractStory* class from the test-framework.
+Therefore, extend the *AbstractStory* class from the test-framework.
 Note that the story name has to be the same like your story class:

 ```java